 Whether you think of the iPhone, Uber, digital photography or TripAdvisor the winner in disruption has understood the customer need better and then applied technology to better meet that need.
 In the process they have created more value for customers at lower cost.
 Businesses in these industries who were focused on improving existing business models and just “eliminating waste” found themselves being overwhelmed by the change brought on by the disruptors.

-So How Do You Apply Lean Thinking in this New World Order?
+How Do You Apply Lean Thinking In this New World Order?

 First Understand Value

 Another question I often ask workshop participants is “How do you create value for your customers?”.
 Surprisingly many people struggle to answer this.
 They tend to think in terms of their corporate goals so that “on time delivery” and “first time quality” are “value”.
 These goals, however laudable are simply measures of how well you do what you do.